OpenJobDescription/openjd-sessions-for-python/DEVELOPMENT.md

 #### User Impersonation: POSIX-Based Systems

-To run the impersonation tests you must create additional users and groups for the impersonation tests on your local system and then set environment variables before running the tests.

-Scripting has been added to this repository to test this functionality on Linux using docker containers that we have set up for this purpose.
+The codebase contains cross-user impersonation tests that rely on the existence of specific users and groups.
+There are scripts in the repository that automate the creation of Docker container images with the required user/group setup and then running the tests within a container that uses the image.

 To run these tests:
 1. With users configured locally in /etc/passwd & /etc/groups: `scripts/run_sudo_tests.sh --build`
 2. With users via an LDAP client: `scripts/run_sudo_tests.sh --build --ldap`

-If you are unable to use the provided docker container then you need to set up the `OPENJD_TEST_SUDO_*` environment variables and their referenced users and groups as in the Dockerfile under `testing_containers/localuser_sudo_environment/Dockerfile` in this repository.
+If you are unable to use the provided docker container setup, then you will first need to create the required users and groups on your development machine, and populate the `OPENJD_TEST_SUDO_*` environment variables as done in the Dockerfile under `testing_containers/localuser_sudo_environment/Dockerfile` in this repository.

 #### User Impersonation: Windows-Based Systems